 The Provider must be in full compliance with the HCBS final rule settings requirements and maintain compliance on an ongoing basis.
-Providers delivering services prior to the previous Waiver renewal effective July 1, 2016, must use the transition period to complete Evidence Template(s) for each residential and non-residential setting and develop and implement remediation plans to reach full compliance by March 2023.
 Providers who do not demonstrate compliance will be required to complete a formal Corrective Action Plan (CAP) and may be subject to sanctions.